People with thyroid cancer often face hurdles when applying for life insurance.

-How long do you need after thyroid cancer to get life insurance?
+For example, How long do you need to wait to get life insurance after thyroid cancer?

 And how much will your coverage cost you?